Firefds/FirefdsKit/README.md

 **THERE COULD BE BUGS/CRASHES/BOOTLOOPS**, but it's pretty stable.
 Please upload any xposed logs when you encounter any issue.
 I can't help you without the logs!
 Confirmed working on:
-- Galaxy S21
+- Galaxy S21 FE
-- Galaxy S20
-- Galaxy S10

 ## Installation

 To install this module you need the following apps and modules installed on your device:
-1. Magisk v24.0 and above - https://github.com/topjohnwu/Magisk/releases
+1. Magisk v26.0 and above - https://github.com/topjohnwu/Magisk/releases

-### Option 1 - Zygisk
+### Option 1 - Zygisk - Recommended
-1. LSPosed Magisk Zygisk Release module v1.7.2 and above - https://github.com/LSPosed/LSPosed/releases
+1. LSPosed Magisk Zygisk Release module v1.9.2 and above - https://github.com/LSPosed/LSPosed/releases

 ### Option 2 - Riru
-1. LSPosed Magisk module v1.6.0 and above - https://github.com/LSPosed/LSPosed/releases
+1. LSPosed Magisk module v1.9.2 and above - https://github.com/LSPosed/LSPosed/releases
-2. Riru Magisk module v25.0.0 and above - https://github.com/RikkaApps/Riru/releases
+2. Riru Magisk module v26.1.7 and above - https://github.com/RikkaApps/Riru/releases

 ## Known Issues

 - Some features are removed on purpose.
 Since GravityBox has been working on Samsung devices for a while without much issues, I only implemented features that need special Samsung coding.
 You can check You can check GravityBox for R, when it will become available, for additional features.
+- Double tap for sleep not working.
+- Data icon symbol selection not working.

 ## External Libraries